nusaibakp/DSP-LAB/README.md

 3. Linear Convolution
 4. Circular Convolution
-5. Linear Convolution using Circular Convolution and vice versa 6.DFT and IDFT
+5. Linear Convolution using Circular Convolution and vice versa
+6. DFT and IDFT
-7.Properties of DFT
+7. Properties of DFT
-8.Overlap Add and Overlap Save Method
+8. Overlap Add and Overlap Save Method
-9.Implementation of FIR Filter
+9. Implementation of FIR Filter